SwanseaUniversityDataScience/WLGP_RRDA/02_Patient_Practice_Interactions/README.md

 This directory contains the SQL scripts used to implement a **four-layer classification framework** for assigning patient–practice interaction types in the **WLGP RRDA**.

 The purpose of this framework is to systematically capture the complexity of patient–provider interactions by combining information from official and local clinical codes, supported by text search and logical rules.
+See https://doi.org/10.1101/2025.09.22.25336310 for more details.

 ## Four-Layer Framework